-But time has shown us that what really spooks us (in the US especially) about ZARDOZ is that it helps illuminate the position of Boorman as the great chronicler of castration anxiety and it's perhaps that anxiety that kept us (okay, me) away from the film so long in the first place.
-Emasculated in jumpers, "them panties", or even (below) wedding dresses, Boorman's oeuvre never shies from (figurative) crotch shots (as in Walker's final punch to the gangster's crotch in Point Blank ).
-In facing the dread of castration anxiety so astutely, Boorman's films have Freudian breakthroughs right there on the screen.
-But first, the squirming: before Burt gets a chance to shoot arrows at rednecks, and Richard Burton gets to throw Linda Blair against a wall and start to strangle her while half-molesting her at the same time, there must be all sorts of humiliation and threats, from demons, rapists, and immortal hotties with brain freezing crystal rings.
+But time has shown us that what really spooks us (in the US especially) about ZARDOZ is that it delves deep into zones that castration anxiety has deemed verboten --and it's perhaps that anxiety that kept us (okay, me) away from the film so long in the first place.
+Emasculated in jumpers, "them panties", or even (below) wedding dresses, the Boorman male protagonist never shies from (figurative) crotch shots (as in Walker's final punch to the gangster's crotch in Point Blank ) or squealing like a pig.
+In facing the dread of castration anxiety so astutely, Boorman's films have Freudian breakthroughs right there on the screen, but first one must endure the squirming: before Burt gets a chance to shoot arrows at rednecks--or Richard Burton gets to throw Linda Blair against a wall and start to strangle her while half-molesting her at the same time-- there must be all sorts of humiliation and threats, from demons, rapists, and immortal hotties with brain freezing crystal rings.
 Running from the problem just gives it more juice--you got to clamp down hard and don't let go, like a pit bull on the schvonce.

 HOOLIGANS OF SATURNALIA

 Luckily, the hour of their deliverance is at hand.
-The specter in Masque of the Red Death fused with Conan the Barbarian (compare his sneaking onto the head and killing all aboard to Conan and his friends' unprovoked raids on Set's temples) and Alex in Clockwork Orange (whose brute savagery is initially controlled by a brutalizing form of aversion therapy but then recognized as a valuable social tool), Zed frees us up to escape liberal stasis and return to a time when hedonistic amphetamine-amped savagery saved us all from tough decisions, morals, trash night, and guilty consciences.
-It's a lot to cover, but fracturing itself along fault lines that bridge Dr. Strangelove to Barbarella, it has endured as a continually renewing announcement to the world that he, Boorman, can be as much a macho priapic/cold misanthropic, less geometrically precise but still bonkers to the point of mind expansion/Dark Heart of Conradian consciousness as Kubrick.
+The specter in Masque of the Red Death fused with Conan the Barbarian (compare his sneaking onto the head and killing all aboard to Conan and his friends' raids on Set's temples) and Alex in Clockwork Orange (whose brute savagery is initially controlled by a brutalizing form of aversion therapy), Zed is a tool that frees liberals from their own peace, returning them to a time when hedonistic amphetamine-amped savagery simplified all our decisions.
+Fracturing itself along fault lines that bridge Dr. Strangelove to Barbarella, Zardoz has endured as a continually renewing announcement to the world that he, Boorman, can be as much a macho priapic/cold misanthropic--less geometrically precise but still bonkers to the point of mind expansion/Dark Heart of Conradian consciousness--as Kubrick.

-Maybe not, but you can tell he 'gets' it, gets the deep shit Kubrick's digging up, and he doesn't steal, just acquires a similar shovel and starts excavating in his own backyard, confident if he has to look farther than that, he never really had it in the first place.
-And he doesn't need a Terry Southern to apply black humor (ala Dr. Strangelove), Boorman's the sole writer.
-He follows his own drummer and if that drummer should veer of a cliff, Boorman's macho enough to beat it all the way down
+Maybe not, but you can tell he 'gets' it, gets down into the same deep well of repressed shit Kubrick's digging up, and he doesn't steal, just acquires a similar shovel and starts excavating in his own backyard.
+He doesn't need to peek at his neighbor's work, the vein is deep and wide and connects all men.
+He doesn't even need a Terry Southern to apply black humor (ala Dr. Strangelove), Boorman's the sole writer of Zardoz.
+Boorman follows his own drummer and if that drummer should veer of a cliff, Boorman's macho enough to beat him all the way down

 |We're all hooligans in the nursery|

 Whatever, it's found a crowd with me, at last --it only took me ten tries, over the years.
 Waiting... for the key moment--I finally made it to the livin' end--not even noticing Sean's ill-advised dyed-black chest hairs and douche pony tail.
-I just had to be in the other room for the first half, listening.
-Absorbing my way inward, like a louche amoeba.
+I just had to be in the other room for the first half, listening while writing and folding laundry.
+Not fully paying attention, not seeing the diaper.
+Just absorbing my way inward, like a louche amoeba.

 And lo and behold, I really relate to a lot of the crazy split-subjectives and all the mass mind meditation and heavy breathing.
 I mean I really REALLY relate.
 (Imagine me saying that last part while rolling over you, pulling at your collar).
-The Immortals' whole vibe is one of those 70s theater encounter groups, or any tight-knit acting class or troupe that does little weird everyone vocalizing and waving their arms in unison outcasting or accepting one of their number into the group mind, the way EST paved the way for a billion offshoot 'encounter groups' for people afraid of being touched or opened up to get to their own heart of it all.
+The Immortals' whole vibe is one of those 70s theater encounter groups, or any tight-knit acting class or troupe that does little weird everyone vocalizing and waving their arms in unison outcasting or accepting one of their number into the group mind via encounter group touching exercises.

 DON'T DERIDE YOUR MAN'S ARCHAIC REVERIE